muut/riotjs-admin/doc/modular.md

 In Riot the model is a complete application and not just a helper object for the presenter layer as you might have seen on MVC configurations.
 It's also a good practice to keep your Models fat since the closer you come to the view the harder it becomes to test the assets.
 Anything that is difficult to test should have minimal behavior.

 This allows multiple different user interfaces to be build on top of the same Model.
 Think different Twitter client's for example (when things were fine with them).
 People could develop wildly different experiences on top of the same API without knowing about each other.

-## Designing the Model
+### Designing the Model

-Model is the starting point of the application design.
+Model is the starting point of the application design (View is another, depending on the preference).
 You should reserve time for designing the Model and make it as simple as possible because you'll be spending lot of time with it later.
 Set the bar high.
 Think jQuery API.

 Two things to keep in mind: